pbakondy/android-sdk-client/README.md

   Options
     -h, --help      Display this help
-    -e, --extended  Display extended list woth download URLs -s, --save      Save original XMLs locally to dir "export" -v, --version   Display version
+    -e, --extended  Display extended list with download URLs -s, --save      Save original XMLs locally to directory "export" -v, --version   Display version

 ```

 ## License

-android-sdk-client is licensed under the MIT Open Source license.
+**android-sdk-client** is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.